gauravthorat-dev/vektor-store/README.md

 # Vektor Store 🛍️

-Vektor Store is a full-stack e-commerce web application built using Python Flask and MySQL.
+Vektor Store is a full-stack e-commerce web application built using Python Flask and MySQL, designed to simulate a real-world online shopping platform.

+---

-## Features
+## 🚀 Features

-- Product listing with filters
+- Product listing with filters (price, size, category)
-- Product detail page
+- Product detail page with size & color selection
 - Add to cart functionality
-- Checkout system (COD / UPI)
+- Checkout system (Cash on Delivery / UPI)
-- User dashboard & order tracking
+- User dashboard with order tracking
-- Admin panel
+- Admin panel for product & order management
+- Analytics dashboard for business insights

+---

-## Tech Stack
+## 🛠 Tech Stack

-- Python (Flask)
+- Backend: Python (Flask)
-- MySQL
+- Database: MySQL
-- HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
+- Version Control: Git & GitHub

+---

+## 📸 Screenshots

+(Add your screenshots here)

+---

-## Note
+## ⚠️ Note

-⚠️ This is a demo version.
-Full project is private.
+This is a **demo version** of the project.
+Full production code is kept private.

+---

-## License
+## 📄 License

 This project is protected under a custom license.
 Unauthorized use is not allowed.

+---

+## 👨‍💻 Author

+Gaurav Thorat